nismod/git-novice/_includes/slides/03-create.md

 ---

-We can check that everything is set up correctly by asking Git to tell us the status of our project:
+Let's ask Git to tell us the status of our project:

 ```bash
 $ git status